buildingthebear/Docs/markdown/launch.md

     * _Respectful, honest, clean, clear, and concise communication_
     * _No tolerance for violence, racism, bigotry, or nudity_
     * _Remember that your users & community are a large part of your marketing presence.
 They represent you_
-4. Various competitions, 0% tax bonanzas, active participant giveaways - [Gleam :material-book-arrow-up-outline:](https://gleam.io/app/competitions)
+4. Various competitions, 0% tax bonanzas, active member giveaways - [Gleam :material-book-arrow-up-outline:](https://gleam.io/app/competitions), [Kickoff :material-book-arrow-up-outline:](https://kickofflabs.com/)
 5. Play chat games with the community; bots, polls, media and such, all create entertaining content and can support your project's concept
 6. Host or get involved in AMAs/Spaces
 7. Costly options -